LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 #### Delegates

-1. Will be triggered when the customer satisfaction survey is dismissed after the user has submitted the survey
+1. Triggered when the the user submits the survey and dismisses the customer satisfaction survey.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKConversationCSATDismissedOnSubmittion(conversationID: String?)
    ```

-2. Will be triggered after the customer satisfaction page is submitted with a score.
+2. Triggered after the user submits the customer satisfaction with a score.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKCSATScoreSubmissionDidFinish(brandID: String, rating: Int)
    ```

-3. Will be triggered when a new conversation has started, from the agent or from the consumer side.
+3. Triggered when a new conversation has started, from the agent or from the consumer side.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKConversationStarted(conversationID: String?)
    ```

-4. Will be triggered when a conversation has ended, from the agent or from the consumer side.
+4. Triggered when a conversation has ended, from the agent or from the consumer side.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKConversationEnded(_ conversationID: String?, closeReason: LPConversationCloseReason)
    ```

-5. Will be triggered when the conversation view controller removed from its container view controller or window.
+5. Triggered when the conversation view controller is removed from its container view controller or window.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKConversationViewControllerDidDismiss()
    ```

-6. Will be triggered each time the agent typing state changes.
+6. Triggered each time the agent typing state changes.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKAgentIsTypingStateChanged(isTyping: Bool)